4W4I5/Semester-6-Notes/VARE/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Lecture 7: YARA

 Why YARA and not AWKSCRIPT
-- Yara is specifically tailored for string mathing
+- Yara is specifically tailored for string matching
 - AWK is tailored for log processing

 ```yara